Talks, Workshops & Film Presentations

 I also give more specialized lectures at international conferences and workshops on:

 - Marine Protected Areas for Whales and Dolphins

 - Best Practice Whale Watching and Marine Ecotourism

 - Establishing & Marketing High Quality Whale Watching

-- Developing and Using the New Tool of Important Marine Mammal Areas (IMMAs) in the World Ocean
+- Developing and Using the New Tool of Important Marine Mammal Areas (IMMAs) in Your Community and around the World Ocean

 - And other topics.

 Reduced rates are given to conservation groups.
 For more information, please enquire.